These Tulum travel tips will help you enjoy your vacation

 1. WiFi and Internet in Tulum

-2. Driving Tulum’s roads & the beach road
+2. Driving on Tulum’s roads and the beach road

-- You can pay using a Credit Card in most restaurants, but not all, some only accept cash so yes, you need pesos in Tulum.
+You can pay using a Credit Card in most restaurants, but not all.
+Some restaurants only accept cash so yes, you need pesos in Tulum.
 Those that do accept credit cards will add an additional charge for this service.
 Your bank typically does the same, meaning you are charged not one, but two fees when you use your Credit Card.
 Having pesos will save you money in Tulum.

 4. Tulum’s chill vibe